ndom91/home2021/src/_posts/tailwind-read-progress/2021-06-21-tailwind-read-progress.md

   imageFile: "tailwind-read-progress/cover.png"
 ---

-It's that time of year again, where I decided to rewrite my personal website.
+It's that time of year again where I decided to rewrite my personal website 🎉

-This year I decided to grab the tools I know best instead of trying something brand-new, and landed on a stack of Next.js and TailwindCSS.
-I won't go into too much more detail about the rewrite itself as its still under way.
-But, I did want to share one particular feature I'm very happy to have gotten working with (mostly) just Tailwind!
+This year I decided to grab the tools I love and know best instead of trying something new just because.
+That stack consists of Next.js and TailwindCSS!
+I won't go into too much more detail about the rest of the rewrite itself as its a relatively standard blog type portfolio site.
+But, I did want to share one particular feature I'm very happy to have gotten working with (mostly) just Tailwind and bit of Javascript!

-And thats the read progress bar on scroll!
-You know the ones, that are fixed to the top of the page and indicate to the user how far they are through the story.
+And that feature is the read progress bar!
+You know the ones, they are fixed to the top of the page and indicate to the user how far they have scrolled through the page.

 ![Screenshot 1](/assets/blog/tailwind-read-progress/progress.png)

-Lets just take a look at the markup / tailwind classes first.
+Lets just take a look at the markup / Tailwind classes first.

 You'll see that all I'm defining is the `bg-gradient-to-r` to set the `background-image` to a linear-gradient.
 And then two ring colors.
 The second line are all properties which just generate the line and keep it stuck to the top of the screen.

 ```jsx
 const ProgressBar = () => {